 7 aspects of coverage to consider when choosing a plan

+Many businesses worry that if they don’t offer the right health insurance plans, they may not be a competitive hirer.
 As a small business owner, you’re used to making decisions with the success of your business and employees in mind.
 But when it comes to finding the best health insurance plan, it can be difficult to know where to begin.

-The cost of the premiums
+1. The cost of premiums

 Your premium is the amount you pay to your health insurance company each month to maintain coverage.
 You’ll want to know the cost of premiums when comparing plans to ensure you stay within your budget.

-The size of the provider network
+2. The size of the provider network

-Coverage for out-of-network services
+3. Coverage for out-of-network services

-Required referral from a primary care provider
+4. Referrals from a primary care provider

 Depending on the plan, your employees may need to see their primary care provider before seeing a specialist.
 Other plans do not require referrals.

-The maximum out-of-pocket cost
+5. The maximum out-of-pocket cost

 With a health insurance plan, you’re getting more than just coverage.
 You’re also investing in the health of your employees, making it important to consider what other benefits may best support the health of your workforce.

-Remember that you have options
+Remember you have options